 This is just getting ridiculous.

 “Aggy.”
 Fred was panting.
-It was obvious that, after a lot of self-debating, he had decided to go after me.
-But since he hadn’t known I was still talking to Potter, he had probably figured I was really far ahead.
-So feeling it was necessary to zoom around the school like Speed bloody Racer, he had sprinted all the way here and was now completely out of breath.
+It was obvious that, after a lot of self-debating, he had decided to go after me and had sprinted all the way here.
+I watched as he bent over to put his hands on his knees, now completely out of breath.